 Oversight and External Representation

-The Guggenheim Investments ESG Oversight Team, under the direction of the Sustainability Stewardship Council, has ultimate responsibility for the execution and integration of this Statement into our investment strategy and into other relevant firm processes and practices.
-It is a cross-functional team of experienced executives from various departments ranging from Compliance and Strategy to Risk Management and Investments that regularly reviews this Statement against industry best practices and internal development and integration.
-On a broader level, the Sustainability Stewardship Council, a cross-functional leadership team comprised of senior executives, oversees the firm’s overarching sustainability strategy and execution.
+The Guggenheim Investments ESG Oversight Committee, under the direction of the Sustainable Stewardship Council, meets periodically and has a role in the execution and continued progress of integration of ESG criteria into our investment strategy and into other relevant firm processes and practices.
+It is a cross-functional team of experienced executives from various departments that periodically reviews this Statement against industry best practices and internal development and integration.
+On a broader level, the Sustainable Stewardship Council is a cross-functional leadership team comprised of senior executives, which assists in oversight of the firm’s sustainability strategy and execution.

-This website is directed to and intended for use by citizens or residents of the United States of America only.
-The material provided on this website is not intended as a recommendation or as investment advice of any kind, including in connection with rollovers, transfers, and distributions.
-Such material is not provided in a fiduciary capacity, may not be relied upon for or in connection with the making of investment decisions, and does not constitute a solicitation of an offer to buy or sell securities.
-All content has been provided for informational or educational purposes only and is not intended to be and should not be construed as legal or tax advice and/or a legal opinion.
+This material is distributed or presented for informational or educational purposes only and should not be considered a recommendation of any particular security, strategy or investment product, or as investing advice of any kind.
+This material is not provided in a fiduciary capacity, may not be relied upon for or in connection with the making of investment decisions, and does not constitute a solicitation of an offer to buy or sell securities.
+The content contained herein is not intended to be and should not be construed as legal or tax advice and/or a legal opinion.
 Always consult a financial, tax and/or legal professional regarding your specific situation.
-Investing involves risk, including the possible loss of principal.